z5259552/infs2605/README.md

 ## Known Issues

 - There is a known issue on macOS where this repository does not work properly if it is stored in a folder whose name has a spacebar (e.g. `/Users/Alice/INFS2605 2020/infs2605fxstarterkit`).
 The solution is to ensure that the full path does not, at any point, contain the spacebar character (e.g. consider renaming to: `/Users/Alice/INFS2605-2020/infs2605fxstarterkit`).

+## Acknowledgements

+These instructions are expanded from an adaptation of: https://dzone.com/articles/adoptopenjdk-11-openjfx-netbeans